CosmoLike/cocoa/Cocoa/external_modules/code/README.md

 **Step :two:**: Move the Boltzmann code to `$ROOTDIR/external_modules/code/XXX`

-`XXX` should be replaced by whatever name the user adopts to their modified CLASS (e.g., CLASSQ).
+The string `XXX` should be replaced by whatever name the user adopts on their modified CLASS (e.g., CLASSQ).

 **Step :three:**: Modify the file `$ROOTDIR/external_modules/code/XXX/Makefile`